 Museum Pond and Sustainable Irrigation System, October 2010

 With generous support from the Clean Water Management Trust Fund, the Museum’s retention pond was redesigned to aesthetically control and clean storm water before it enters North Carolina’s streams and rivers.
 Terraces are planted with native perennials and ornamental grasses.
 As water moves across these various ecosystems, pollutants are filtered from the water via plant roots and soil particles.
 The pond renovation is part of a comprehensive storm water management initiative for the 164-acre Museum campus, which also includes a 90,000-gallon underground water storage cistern, rain gardens, and drought-tolerant plantings and fescue lawn.

 The lush sculpture gardens, designed by Lappas + Havener, unite stunning landscape design and sustainable environmental standards.
 Gravel and paved paths lead to striking works of art, some especially commissioned for the new landscape.
 Three reflecting ponds filled with beautiful water lilies and lotus plants accent the outdoor gathering spaces.
 The sustainable water management system ties into the Museum Pond.

 Pedestrian Bridge, November 2004

-A connector between two pieces of the Reedy Creek Greenway system, the 660-foot long, 12-foot wide, triple-arch bridge provides safe passage for pedestrians and cyclists over the highly trafficked I–440 Beltline below.
+A connector between two pieces of the Reedy Creek Greenway system, the 660-foot-long, 12-foot-wide, triple-arch bridge provides safe passage for pedestrians and cyclists over the busy I–440 Beltline.